dataloop-ai/dtlpy-documentation/tutorials/model_management/create_new_model/chapter.md

 ### Create a model adapter

 In the example code below, the adapter is defined in a script saved as `adapter.py`.
-The SimpleModelAdapter class inherits from dl.BaseModelAdapter, which contains all the Dataloop methods required to interact with the Package and Model, as well as some helper functions that make it easier to use Dataloop entities (e.g. predict_items, predict_datasets).
+The SimpleModelAdapter class inherits from dl.BaseModelAdapter, which contains all the Dataloop methods required to interact with the Package and Model, as well as some helper functions that make it easier to use Dataloop entities (e.g. `predict\_items`, `predict\_datasets`).

-The minimum required functions to implement for a model to inference are _load_ and _predict_.
+The minimum required functions to implement for a model to inference are `load` and `predict`.

 “Load” will load a model from a saved model weights file.
 If the model is instantiated with a model entity (as it is here), the load function is expected to input the local path for the weights file.

 If the weights file is a link, it can be uploaded as a LinkArtifact entity during model creation.
-If the file is saved locally, enter the appropriate name in the configurations (e.g. default_configuration=’weights_filename’ : ‘model.pth’).
-Helper functions in the BaseModelAdapter will download the weights file locally and load it based on the name listed here.
+If the file is saved locally, enter the appropriate name in the configurations (e.g. `default\_configuration={"weights\_filename": "model.pth"}`).
+Helper functions in the `BaseModelAdapter` will download the weights file locally and load it based on the name listed here.

 “Predict” is where the model will do its inference, and the predict function expects input images as ndarrays, and returns a list of dl.AnnotationCollection entities.

-in adapter.py, add the following model adapter:
+in `adapter.py`, add the following model adapter:

 ```python
 import dtlpy as dl